 New employees bring fresh perspectives and new ideas, which can assist your company in continuous improvement.
 However, the company’s focus may not always extend to new onboarding and orienting employees.
-This can be especially problematic when individuals are hired during a time of organizational change.
-New management, organizational restructuring, and new goals can make anyone understandably a little overwhelmed.
+There are many other areas that ideally require more attention and care, establishing management of the company as a significant responsibility.

 Let’s take a look at some of them in more detail: